 These essential health care workers evaluate and treat patients of all ages for a wide range of breathing disorders.
-Learn more in this short video:
+Learn more in the short video above.

 A professional license is required to provide clinical services in this field.
 KU's bachelor's degree program prepares graduates to be leading professionals in clinic practice and specialty areas.